dogukansahil/DoBrowserSpeaker/README.md

 ## On the client

 Open the URL the PC window shows, or scan the QR.
 Tap **Start**.
 Make sure both devices are on the same network.

+## Roadmap

+Ideas that may or may not happen:

+- Multiple senders (stream from more than one PC simultaneously)
+- Multiple named receivers (select which browser plays which source)

 ## Notes